 Earned at 150,000 kr and 300,000 kr annual spend.
 Works for all cabins worldwide on SAS and partners.

-SAS Amex Premium 2-för-1 Voucher
+SAS Amex Premium 2-for-1 Voucher

 Earned at 150,000 kr annual spend.
-From April 1, 2025, valid only in Economy and Premium Economy.
+Valid only in Economy and Premium Economy (since April 2025).

 | Card | Annual Spend Threshold | Where It Works | Max Vouchers/Year | Best For |